1-mbps/simple_llm/README.md

 All agents check the environment variables for API keys.
 You can also specify an `api_key` parameter on each agent and set the key there.

 ## Design
-Other LLM frameworks add a tremendous amount of abstraction and overhead to ensure that they can easily be used by novice developers.
-This package is the opposite – it's extremely lightweight, highly customizable, and designed for you to override class methods and get *really* close to the original LLM clients.
+Other LLM frameworks add a tremendous amount of abstraction and overhead.
+This is great for novice developers, but for more complex LLM applications, it can get in your way.

+This package is completely different.
+It's extremely lightweight, highly customizable, and designed for you to override class methods and get *really* close to the original LLM clients.

 ### Example
 ```python